Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: Experimental Results

-{\it Classical MARL policies}: The classical reinforcement learning algorithms used as baselines are described in \cite{epymarl}, namely, IPPO and MAPPO.
-The main distinction between classical reinforcement learning and graphical reinforcement learning (see Section~\ref{sec: GNNRL}) lies in the architecture: in the former case, the actor and critic consist of fully connected neural networks, whereas in the latter case, they comprise graph convolutional layers.
+We compare our framework against three baselines: (i) classical MARL policies, (ii) adaptive uniform transmitting policies, and (iii) adaptive age-based policies. \begin{compactenum} \item {\it Classical MARL policies}: We use the IPPO and MAPPO implementations from \cite{epymarl}.
+The key difference between classical MARL and graphical MARL lies in the network architecture: is the network architecture: in the former, the actor and critic are fully connected neural networks or recurrent neural networks, whereas in the latter they are built from graph-convolutional layers and an action distribution.